RhinoSecurityLabs/cloudgoat/README.md

 Contributions to CloudGoat are greatly appreciated.
 If you'd like to help make the project better, read on.

-1. Python code in Pacu should generally follow Python's style conventions, favoring readability and maintainability above all.
+1. Python code in CloudGoat should generally follow Python's style conventions, favoring readability and maintainability above all.
 2. Follow good git practices: use pull requests, prefer feature branches, always write clear commit messages.
 3. CloudGoat uses `black` and `flake8` - Python syntax and style linters - If you're going to commit code for CloudGoat, ensure that first `flake8`, and then `black` are both run on all Python files in `core/python/` and on `cloudgoat.py`. `black`'s decisions take priority over `flake8`'s.
 Both of these are commented out in the `core/python/requirements.txt` file since normal users don't need them.
 4. CloudGoat code should always use the BSD 3-clause license.